The Disney Afternoon: Comic books

 The block was adapted into comic books, films and launched the Disney Adventures magazine.

-Disney Parks
+Disney parks

-Characters from the shows first appeared in Disney Parks with the debut of Mickey's Birthdayland in the Magic Kingdom, Walt Disney World.
-In 1990, the characters got a daily show, "Mickey’s Magical TV World", which lasted until 1996.
+Characters from the shows first appeared in Disney parks with the debut of Mickey's Birthdayland in the Magic Kingdom, Walt Disney World.
+In 1990, the characters got a daily show, "Mickey's Magical TV World", which lasted until 1996.

 The popularity of The Disney Afternoon led to a temporary attraction at Disneyland in Fantasyland called "Disney Afternoon Avenue."
 Disney Afternoon Avenue was a feature of Disneyland from March 15 to November 10, 1991.
 Two attractions were also made over to match series from the block.

 Video games

-Many of The Disney Afternoon shows were made into video games.
+Many of The Disney Afternoon shows were adapted into video games.